-- Keep a sleep diary.
-Keeping a sleep diary for two weeks before your appointment can help your doctor understand what's causing your sleepwalking.
-In the morning, you record as much as you know of your or the sleepwalker's bedtime ritual, quality of sleep, and so on.
-At the end of the day, you record behaviors that may affect your or your child's sleep, such as caffeine consumption and any medications taken.
+- Keep a sleep diary for two weeks before the appointment to help your doctor understand what's causing the sleepwalking.
+In the morning, record as much as you know of bedtime rituals, quality of sleep, and so on.
+At the end of the day, record behaviors that may affect sleep, such as sleep schedule disruptions, caffeine intake and any medications taken.

-- Bring a family member or friend along, if possible.
-Someone who accompanies you can help you remember what the doctor says.
+- Bring a family member or friend along, if possible, to help you remember what the doctor says.

 - What are the alternatives to the primary approach you're suggesting?

 - Are there any restrictions that need to be followed?

 - Are there any brochures or other printed material that I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions that occur to you.

 Your doctor is likely to ask you a number of questions, including:

 - When did you begin experiencing or noticing symptoms?